The Art of the Follow Up

 Following Up When You Haven’t Heard Back

 Haven’t heard back?
-Sometimes it can take longer than you expected to get feedback from an interview, and while it is important to be patient, it’s also acceptable to check-in.
-Be sure to ask around how long they expect to take to make their decisions, and when you should look to hear from them.
+Sometimes it can take longer than you expected to get feedback from an interview, and while it is important to be patient, it’s also acceptable to check in.
+Be sure to ask around how long they expect to take to make their decisions, and when you should look to hear from them by.
 That way you don’t have to stress about how long to wait.
-Once that date has come and gone it is totally ok to check-in.
+Once that date has come and gone it is totally ok to check in.
 Sometimes a company may just have underestimated the time their interview process would take.
 Other times you may just not be right for the job.
-But either way, it will show that your interest in the job is real, and while hopefully giving you some closure, may also leave an impression that leads to something else in the future.
+But either way it will show that your interest in the job is real, and while hopefully giving you some closure, may also leave an impression that leads to something else in the future.

 Following Up When There Isn’t a Job on the Line